Emergency Service Planning

 ORH is a management consultancy that uses advanced Operational Research (OR) techniques to support resource planning in the public sector.More

-- Find out how ORH’s simulation and optimisation modelling has helped London Fire Brigade in the latest edition of The OR Society’s Impact magazine.
-Andrew Cooper, a consultant at ORH, discusses how ORH’s collaborative approach with LFB has helped to maximise performance across London in times of austerity.
-You can read the full article in the Spring 2016 edition, as featured on The OR Society’s website.
+- Find out how ORH’s patient transport simulation modelling helped HealthShare NSW, Australia, in the latest edition of The OR Society’s Impact magazine.
+Software engineer Tom Boness and consultant Hannah Mayes from ORH discuss how a collaborative approach with HealthShare NSW enabled them to maximise efficiency across the state as they transitioned to a new model of patient transport.
+You can read the full article in the Spring 2018 edition, as featured on the publisher’s website.